Ukraine pleads for weapons as fight looms on eastern front

 “At last we can bring food,” said Viktiriia Veruha, who was distributing aid at the school.
 “We can now bring food, medicine, and we can evacuate people from Chernihiv, which is also very important.”

-Tatiana Nesterenko, who left the city and crossed to Medyka in Poland, joined more than 4.3 million refugees who have million Ukraine since the war started.
+Tatiana Nesterenko, who left the city and crossed to Medyka in Poland, joined more than 4.3 million refugees who have fled Ukraine since the war started.

 “We spent 40 days in a basement,” she said. ”Our home was destroyed by an airstrike. ...
 Many people are homeless now, and there were a lot of victims.
 There was no help, no volunteers for us.
 We extinguished the fire by ourselves."